 According to an article in The Guardian, the Europol scam has hit thousands of Germans and has defrauded them out of millions of Euros.
 The article notes that Germany’s telecommunications regulator has found that the calls arrive in Germany through networks in other countries and it’s likely they are routed through several different countries to cover the scammers’ tracks.
 Phone numbers are often spoofed so they appear to be coming from in-country.

 How Hiya fights similar attacks

-“This scam campaign is massive,” said Jonathan Nelson, Director of Product Management for Hiya Protect.
-“This is the German equivalent of the auto warranty scam in the U.S.,” he said, referring to the #1 phone scam campaign in the U.S. in 2021.
+“This scam campaign was massive,” said Jonathan Nelson, Director of Product Management for Hiya Protect.
+“This was the German equivalent of the auto warranty scam in the U.S.,” he said, referring to the #1 phone scam campaign in the U.S. in 2021.

 Nelson offers this advice to Germans to help them avoid falling for the Europol/Interpol scam: